 Adding Courses

 Approval of the student’s academic adviser is required for adding a course.
 The end of the sixth day that classes meet in a regular semester (not counting Saturday as a class day) or the third class day of an eight-week session, or during the proportionate period for block or short courses, is the last day a course may be added (nonrestrictive).
-With instructor’s approval, a course may be added during day seven through Friday of the second week of classes of a regular semester, or the fourth day of an eight-week session (restrictive).
+With instructor’s approval, a course may be added during day seven through Friday of the second week of classes of a regular semester, or the fourth and fifth day of an eight-week session (restrictive).
+See University Academic Regulation 5.9 in the University Catalog for late enrollment considerations.

 Dropping Courses

 2.01 At any time prior to the end of the sixth day that classes meet in a regular semester (not counting Saturday as a class day) or the third day of an eight-week session (or proportionate periods for block or short courses), a student may drop a course, and no record of the course will appear on the student’s academic record.
-Students receive a full refund of tuition/fees during this time.
+Students receive a full refund of tuition/fees during this time (nonrestrictive).

-2.02 After the time to drop with no transcript record and prior to the end of the twelfth week of classes of a regular semester or the sixth week of an eight-week session (or proportionate periods for block or short courses), a grade of “W” (dropped) shall be recorded on the student’s academic record.
-From day seven through Friday of the second week of classes of a regular semester, or the fourth day of an eight-week session (or proportionate periods for block or short courses), students who drop will receive a fifty percent refund of tuition/fees.
-Beginning the third week of classes, students will forfeit the full amount of tuition and fees for dropped courses.
+2.02 From day seven through Friday of the second week of classes of a regular semester, or the fourth and fifth day of an eight-week session (or proportionate periods for block or short courses), students who drop a course will receive a fifty percent refund of tuition/fees and no record of the course will appear on the student’s academic record (restrictive).

+2.03 After the restrictive drop period, students will forfeit the full amount of tuition and fees for dropped courses.
+An automatic grade of “W” (withdrawn) shall be recorded on the transcript for courses dropped after the restrictive period and through the twelfth week of a regular semester or the sixth week of an eight-week session (or proportionate periods for block or short courses).
 Exceptions to the refund deadlines may be allowed by petition due to extraordinary circumstances as described in 5.01-5.04 below.

-2.03 After the twelfth week of a regular semester or sixth week of an eight-week session (or proportionate periods for block or short courses), a student may not drop a course and shall be assigned a final course grade by the instructor at the end of the semester.
+2.04 After the twelfth week of a regular semester or sixth week of an eight-week session (or proportionate periods for block or short courses), but prior to the beginning of Pre-Finals Week, students who drop a course shall be assigned a final course grade of “W” (withdrawn) or “F” (failing) by the instructor at the end of the semester, and grades of “F” will be calculated in grade point averages.
+After the beginning of Pre-Finals Week (or proportionate periods for block or short courses), students may not drop a course and will be assigned a final course grade by the instructor at the end of the term.
 Exceptions may be allowed by petition due to extraordinary circumstances as described in 4.01-4.04 below.

-2.04 A student may not drop any course in which a formal charge of a violation of academic integrity is pending against the student.
+2.05 A student may not drop any course in which a formal charge of a violation of academic integrity is pending against the student.
 If the student is absolved of the formal charge, he or she may drop the course with either a “W” or “F” (according to the drop grade policy) appearing on the academic record.
 If the student is found to be responsible for a violation of academic integrity, the instructor may take appropriate disciplinary action, including assigning the grade “F” for the assignment or “F!” for the course.